-Before coming to DARPA, Dr. Highnam was the director of research at the National Geospatial-Intelligence Agency (NGA), on assignment from the Office of the Director of National Intelligence (ODNI), for two and a half years.
+Before coming to DARPA, Highnam was the director of research at the National Geospatial-Intelligence Agency (NGA), on assignment for two and a half years from the Office of the Director of National Intelligence (ODNI).
 Prior to that assignment, he served six years at the ODNI’s Intelligence Advanced Research Projects Activity (IARPA), initially as an office director, and then as director.

 You are now leaving the DARPA.mil website that is under the control and